tvdhout/Chess/README.md

 # Chess
-An attempt at creating a chess framework in Java
+An attempt at creating a chess framework in Java.